Messi sets up PSG comeback win marred by Neymar injury

 PSG then levelled when Marquinhos scored with a towering header as Messi floated in the subsequent free-kick, sending in the sides level, but with the hosts hanging their heads.

+"At best that was too harsh," said Saint-Etienne coach Claude Puel.
+"It changed the match, we were leading and doing well."

-The second half was one-way traffic with further goals coming from Angel Di Maria on 79 and centre-back Marquinhos again in time added on -- Messi again providing inch-perfect passes.
+The second half was one-way traffic with further goals coming from Angel Di Maria on 79 minutes and centre-back Marquinhos with his second in time added on -- Messi again providing inch-perfect passes.

 But there was bad news for PSG late on as Neymar fell in full flight after treading on a defender's leg and twisting his ankle in a way that made his teammates wince.

+"Right now there's nothing to say.
+There's pain.
+He's going to have tests on Monday to find out a bit more about his injury," said Pochettino.

+"That's life," Neymar said on Instagram.
+"I'll be back better and stronger."

-The result sees Saint-Etienne slip to the foot of the table, behind Metz on goal difference.
+The result means Saint-Etienne slip to the foot of the table, behind Metz on goal difference.

+Rennes replaced Nice in second as Gaetan Laborde and Jeremy Doku, making his first start since August after injury, struck late away to Lorient.

+Marseille are two points behind Rennes with a game in hand after beating Troyes 1-0 at the Velodrome in a match played behind closed doors as punishment for crowd trouble during last month's clash with PSG.

 © 2021 AFP